 3. What is the role of a guardian?

-A guardian has the responsibility of the long-term care of the children.
+A legal guardian has the responsibility of the long-term care of the children.
 He/she has the right to make decisions related to the welfare of the children.
 He/she will effectively have overall responsibility for the child, including:

 - Choosing and providing for his education